Insper/mlops/content/modules/06-message-broker/rabbitmq.md

 ## Tutorial

 Let's practice and learn how to use RabbitMQ!
-We will implement the **producer-consumer** model (seen in the Sistmemas-Hardware-Software course).
+We will implement the **producer-consumer** model (seen in the Sistemas-Hardware-Software course).

 ![](producer_consumer.png)